Last updated: 06/04/2023

 When reporting a change of circumstance to HM Revenue & Customs by telephone, always keep a note of the date and time of the call, who you spoke to and what was discussed.
 Calls are recorded and if there is a dispute, you will be able to request a recording of the call as proof.
 If in doubt, always ring the tax credit helpline to report a change.

-If you make a claim for disability living allowance or personal independence payment inform HM Revenue & Customs.
+If you make a claim for Disability Living Allowance, Child Disability Payment or Personal Independence Payment inform HM Revenue & Customs.
 If successful, your tax credits can be backdated to the date of the claim.

 Annual review and declaration